Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 We now have two ABIs — the per-release `cp3XY` and the build-once `abi3`.
 This worked well, up until Python 3.13.
-To understand why, we first need to talk about CPython's global interpreter lock.
+To understand why, I'll need to go over how CPython handles multithreaded concurrency.

 ## The CPython ABI and the GIL